Jacocirino/Maize_crops_few-shot_insect_dataset/README.md

 # A few-shot learning insect dataset covering pests and beneficial insects from maize crops
-A data set covering some pests and beneficial insects categories from maize crops for visual recognition.
+This repo is part of paper "Few-shot learning via multi-layer feature fusion and relative entropy for maize crops insect classification".
+It provide a dataset covering some pests and beneficial insects categories from maize crops for visual recognition.